jun-eau/Slipstream/README.md

 Once configured, Slipstream will launch Rocket League correctly using Proton.

 > **Using the Native Binary:** The native Linux binary is also provided.
 Its primary purpose is for initial setup without needing Steam/Proton running, or for use with other tools like Lutris.
-If you're having trouble with the in-game browser or file picker under Proton, using the native binary first for setup can be a reliable alternative.
+If you're having trouble with the file picker or authentication process under Proton, using the native binary first for setup can be a reliable alternative.
 To use it:
 > 1. Make it executable with `chmod +x Slipstream` and run with `./Slipstream`.
 > 2. Run through the setup as usual.
 > 3. After it saves your `config.json`, it will display a confirmation message, as it cannot launch the Windows game directly.